ashryanbeats/resize-app-icons/readme.md

 This is a big assumption.
 If happy to change it if you have any ideas.

 ### ImageMagick
-This script required installing the ImageMagick CLI.
+This script requires installing the ImageMagick CLI.

 You can get it here:
 [http://www.imagemagick.org/](http://www.imagemagick.org/)